InternetSociety/IETF-Ornithology/CONTRIBUTING.md

 ## Technical details
 ### Local building

 For local development: The web and PDF version of this document can be created locally.
 To generate these from their markdow source use [mdBook](https://rust-lang.github.io/mdBook/cli/init.html) with the [mdbook-pandoc](https://github.com/max-heller/mdbook-pandoc) extension.
-This tooling is dependent on having [LuaTeX](https://www.luatex.org/), [pandoc](https://pandoc.org/), and the [Hind-Light font](https://fonts.google.com/specimen/Hind) installed.
+This tooling is dependent on having [LuaTeX](https://www.luatex.org/), [pandoc](https://pandoc.org/), and the [Open Sanst](https://fonts.google.com/specimen/Open+Sans) installed.

 On OSX you can set up the environment, assuming you installed [homebrew](https://brew.sh/), by executing the following commands.